duolinwang/S-PLM/README.md

 The tasks include Enzyme Commission number (EC) prediction, Gene Ontology (GO) prediction, protein fold (fold) and enzyme reaction (ER) classification, and protein secondary structure (SS) prediction.

 The lightweight tunning methods include fine-tune top layers, Adapter Tuning, and Low-rank adaptation (LoRA).
 Users can train a task-specific model using different tuning methods by modifying the configuration files provided in the [configs directory](https://github.com/duolinwang/S-PLM/tree/main/configs)
-## To use an updated residue-level pre-trained model: S-PLM V2, refer to [model explaination](https://github.com/duolinwang/S-PLM/blob/main/model/Model%20readme.md)
+## S-PLM V2: To use an updated residue-level pre-trained model, refer to [model explaination](https://github.com/duolinwang/S-PLM/blob/main/model/Model%20readme.md)
 ## Installation
 To use S-PLM project, install the corresponding environment.yaml file in your environment.
 Or you can follow the install.sh file to install the dependencies.